Tier 2 Health & Care Worker Visa – how do I apply and what’s the process?

 Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting to your new role including:

-COS and Visa Application support if applicable
+Document gathering and checking COS and Visa Application support if applicable

 Support sourcing short- and long-term accommodation

-Family support for finding schools and any other aspects of pastoral care
+Travel Arrangements Family support for finding schools and any other aspects of pastoral care

 105,504- 139,882

-An NHS teaching hospital, in Kent is looking for a Consultant in Medical Oncology with an interest in Melanoma.
-The Oncology department comprises a team of over 40 Clinical and Medical Oncology consultants and is supported by a large team of middle-grade doctors, fellows, and trainees.
+An NHS teaching hospital in the North of England is looking for a Consultant in Medical Oncology with all interests considered.
+The oncology department comprises a team of consultants and is supported by a large team of middle grade doctors.
+This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist Registration or MRCP (UK) are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.